Marijuana Coming to a Pharmacy Near You

 Natural cannabinoids: tetrahydrocannabinol, cannabidiol, cannabinol, cannabigerol, tetrahydrocannabivarin, cannabidivarin, cannabichromene and cannabicyclol.

-CBD (cannabidiol) is the major phytocannabinoid in the pot plant, because it accounts for about 40 percent of the plant’s extract.
+CBD (cannabidiol) is the major phytocannabinoid in the marijuana plant, because it accounts for about 40 percent of the plant’s extract.
 There are wheelchair bound kids that started using CBD products (the ones available right now) that suddenly could get out of their wheelchair and start playing soccer or la crosse and so forth.
 This plant stopped kids from experiencing dozens of seizures per day.
 Parents watched their kids get their life back from an herbal (natural) product, not a drug.

 So… many loving parents have turned into activists, and have been doing all that they can to win over the federal government and legalize the non-euphoric portion of the plant (CBD) that helps their children feel better?
 Do you blame them?
 What would you do if you were in their shoes.